Flint water crisis: Early water contamination

 After the permanent switch to the Flint River, city residents began complaining about the color, taste, and odor of their water.
-In August and September 2014, city officials detected levels of coliform bacteria, so residents were advised to boil their water.
+In August and September 2014, city officials detected high levels of coliform bacteria, so residents were advised to boil their water.
 MDEQ determined that cold weather, aging pipes, and a population decline were the cause of these bacteria.
 According to Stephen Busch, an MDEQ district supervisor, the city took appropriate measures to limit a recurrence.
 General Motors (GM) made the first complaint about the corrosivity of the water.
 GM stopped using Flint water in October 2014, after reporting that the water was corroding car parts.
 General Motors requested to switch back to the DWSD water source, which was later approved by city officials.

 Prior to August 2014, additional chlorine had been added to eliminate bacteria from the Flint River.
 This is likely the cause of a spike in trihalomethanes, unsafe chlorine byproducts, in one of eight water locations.
 Long-term exposure to these chemicals has been linked to cancer and other diseases.
 Following this test, the MDEQ placed Flint on violation notice but did not reveal the information to residents until January 2015.
 The employees of the Flint Public Library declared the water undrinkable after noticing that it was discolored, despite the city's claim that the water was safe.
 Since 2014, the library has provided safe water for the public alongside the state's most prominent bottled water provider.
 January and February 2015 tests showed that the city water met all health and safety standards.
 Nevertheless, the DWSD offered to reconnect Flint, waiving a $4 million connection fee, but was declined by Emergency Manager Jerry Ambrose.
 MDEQ officials indicated that there is no "imminent threat to public health", as the nature of the issue was "communicated poorly".